diogomatoschaves/osm-population-predictor/README.md

 **input_data_file**: _Name of file with training data_ <br>
 **out_file**: _Name of file to save model on_ <br>
 **grid_search**: _Whether to perform grid search on the data_ <br>

+One can also adjust specific model parameters in [settings.py](settings.py).

 ## Libraries Used